beeldengeluid/beng-lod-server/README.md

 ```
 pipenv install
 ```
-# create a settings file
+# Create a settings file

 Copy the settings-example.py to settings.py: